 In personal injury cases, if the jury rules in favor of the plaintiff, they also decide how much money to award for damages.
 However, if they rule in favor of the defendant, the plaintiff does not receive compensation for their damages.

 Either party may appeal the jury verdict to a higher court.
 However, the party must have valid legal grounds for the higher court to overturn the decision in a personal injury case.

 Schedule a Free Consultation With a Los Angeles Personal Injury Lawyer to Discuss Whether Your Case Will Go to Trial

 Did another person cause your accident or personal injury?
-If so, contact an experienced Los Angeles personal injury attorney at M&Y Personal Injury Lawyers or call (877) 300-4535 for a free consultation.
+If so, contact our experienced LA personal injury attorneys at M&Y Personal Injury Lawyers or call (877) 300-4535 for a free consultation.
 You’ll be able to discuss your case and get a better idea of whether it may go to trial.